 - Once the cake has cooled to almost room temperature, make the glaze.

 - Melt the butter in a saucepan over medium heat.

 - When the butter is completely melted, turn the heat to low and immediately add the brown sugar, vanilla and buttermilk.

 - Stir until the brown sugar is completely dissolved.

-- Turn the heat off and add in the confectioner's sugar and stir well.
+- Turn the heat off and add the confectioner's sugar and stir well.
 If it's clumpy, just keep stirring until most of the clumps are dissolved.
-The rest will dissolve as it sits for a bit or you can use a whisk to mix them away.
-If there are a few stray clumps, just pour it through a sifter.
+The rest will dissolve as it sits for a bit or use a whisk to break up the clumps.
+If there are a few stray clumps, pour the mixture through a strainer.

-- Set the glaze aside (not in the fridge) to cool for about 10 minutes until it thickens and firms up a bit.
+- Set the glaze aside at room temperature (not in the fridge) to cool for about 10 minutes until it thickens and firms up a bit.
 Make sure to stir it occasionally as it cools down.
 It will crystallize a bit, but that's okay.
 Stirring it occasionally helps with this.